gozoro/jquery-autocompleter/README.md

 	}
 ```

-- **matchValue**
+- **matchValue:**
 Function must be returns a value used for filtering.
 Default value:
 ```javascript
 	function(item, index)
 	{